-Gastritis is inflammation of the stomach lining which can produce various symptoms, the most common being
+Gastritis is inflammation of the stomach lining which can produce various symptoms, the most common being pain in the abdomen.

 Alcohol irritates the stomach lining causing the pain.

-If left untreated alcoholic gastritis can become chronic.
+If left untreated, alcoholic gastritis can become chronic.

-For more read
+For more, read alcoholic gastritis.

-Yet it has been long established that alcoholics are at greater risk of dementia symptoms than those who drink safely or not at all.
+Yet, it has been long established that alcoholics are at greater risk of dementia symptoms than those who drink safely or not at all.

-4-20% of dementia cases are brought about by alcohol abuse
+It is estimated that 4-20% of dementia cases are brought about by alcohol abuse.

-is an e-book that provides the tools and resources for those wishing to do something about their drinking without the straitjacket imposed by Alcoholics Anonymous.
+How To Give Up Alcohol is an ebook that provides the tools and resources for those wishing to do something about their drinking without the restraints imposed by Alcoholics Anonymous.

+Do you want to do something about your alcohol consumption?
 Have you tried AA and found it not to your liking?
 If so, then here is an alternative way.
 Take a look at this and take action today.

 If it is caught early enough, then the effects can be reversed.

-If left to run its course,
+If left to run its dangerous course, it will kill.

-For more, read
+For more, read Wet Brain.

-that alcohol, and more specifically alcoholism, can cause hair loss
+It is not, for example, commonly known that alcohol, and more specifically alcoholism, can cause hair loss.

-Read Alcoholism and Hair Loss
+Read Alcoholism and Hair Loss for more.